Riyad El Cadi

 Children's meals:

-Food is available all day, with special early dinners for children, half portions of adult mains and a kids menu.
+Kids can be accommodated for dinner; ask the team in advance.
 Some rooms (Blue House, Ottoman Senior Suite, Master Suite) have simple kitchenettes with a stove and fridge (all rooms have a minibar).
-There are cafés in walking distance.
+There are plenty of cafés and restaurants within walking distance.

 Kids Activities on site: